Java-Stuff2/CSI-2300-HW3/README.md

 Welcome to Metric Converter 1.0!
 There are only 4 conversion available:
-    1: Grams to Ounces
-    2: Kilograms to Pounds
-    3: Meters to Feet
-    4:Centimeters to Inches
-You will be prompted to select an option.
+Grams to Ounces ,Kilograms to Pounds , Meters to Feet , and Centimeters to Inches You will be prompted to select an option.
 Options are:
     1: Grams to Ounces      2: Kilograms to Pounds
     3: Meters to Feet       4:Centimeters to Inches